-We are also seeking CE Mark for the C-Pulse System in Europe and anticipate that we will obtain approval in the second half of 2012.
-We have taken initial steps to evaluate the potential market for our system in targeted countries in Europe in anticipation of commencing commercial sales of the C-Pulse System in Europe following CE Mark approval.
+We obtained CE Mark approval for the C-Pulse System in July 2012 and have taken initial steps to evaluate the potential market for our system in targeted countries in Europe in anticipation of commencing commercial sales.
 In order to gain additional clinical data and support reimbursement in Europe, we also expect to initiate a post-market trial in Europe that will evaluate endpoints similar to those for our U.S. pivotal trial.